 We are a leading specialist art law practice.
 We specialise in all legal issues related to fine art and other collecting categories.
 We provide legal support to art collectors, galleries, dealers, auctioneers, museums, insurance companies, private banks and art investment funds.
 We understand the business of buying, selling, managing and financing art.
 Our practice is worldwide, and so are our clients.
-We collectively speak French, German, Italian, Polish and Spanish.
+We collectively speak French, German, Italian, Spanish and Hindi.

 is a partner.
 He specialises in art law.
 Prior to joining Constantine Cannon, he was Associate General Counsel and a Senior Director of Sotheby’s.
 More recently, he was a partner at Withers LLP.
 Pierre speaks French, Italian and Spanish.
 He has lived in three countries.

 is a solicitor and a member of the Firm’s art law group.
 She is qualified to practice law in New York and England & Wales.
 Azmina specialises in art law, and has significant experience working with art collectors, art galleries, art dealers, auction houses, artists, museums, private banks, family offices, insurance companies, and art investment funds on contentious and non-contentious matters.
 Prior to joining the Firm, she spent four years as an associate in the New York office of Withers Bergman LLP, where her primary focus was art law.
 Prior to that, Azmina spent two years as an associate in the New York office of Schulte Roth & Zabel LLP.
 She is fluent in Hindi, Gujarati and Urdu.